-Maybe it’s the factory manager.
-They tell you the production line is at full capacity and they can’t fit your new product in until next year.
+Maybe it’s the factory manager?
+They tell you the production line is at full capacity.
+They can’t fit your new product in until next year.

-Or maybe it’s the finance manager.
+Or maybe the finance manager?
 They ask you to justify your idea’s budget with a 3 month break-even plan so the P&L hits the next quarterly target.

 Maybe it’s even the IT and procurement teams?

-These processes, systems and checks are all part of managing a business with rigour and preventing risk.
-But, as our article to creative problem solving covers, they’re idea killers to being a more creative company.
+These processes, systems and checks are all part of managing a business to prevent risk.
+But, as our creative problem solving article shows, they don’t help you become a more creative company.

 Hmm, not so simple.

 There are many different perspectives on creativity.
 Some come down to different creative personality types.
 Sometimes it’s your job role.
-Marketers for example deal with creativity regularly, but often have to explain it to non-marketers who don’t.
+For example, marketers deal with creativity regularly, but often have to explain it to non-marketers who don’t.

 But the one we’re going to cover today, we call the 3C model of creativity. (not the most creative name, we know).
 This model is based on people’s openness and positivity towards new ideas.
 It splits people into 3 groups – creators, critics and coasters.

-So we define creators (as opposed to creatives) as those people who come up with ideas and actions that grow your business.
+Creators (as opposed to creatives) are those people who come up with new ideas and actions which grow the business.

-Or they create new sales and trade channels, either with new retailers or setting up an online store.
+Or they create new sales and trade channels, such as with new retailers or setting up an online store.

 Creators are the catalysts for change.
-They’re the most vocal, most visible and most active at putting ideas on the table and bringing ideas to life.
+They’re the most vocal, visible and active at creating ideas and bringing them to life.

-Most creators we know who’ve got imagination and drive and creativity skills soon realise being creative within existing ‘set’ businesses is bloody hard work.
+Most creators soon realise being creative within existing ‘set’ businesses is hard work.

 Those existing businesses have a history.
-They have a set of control mechanisms that make them the business they are today.
+They have a set of control mechanisms which made them the business they are today.

-It’s that history and the control mechanisms that are generally the key barriers that stop creators bringing in new thinking to generate ideas that will make the business into something better tomorrow.
+But it’s that history and those control mechanisms which stop creators bringing in new thinking to make the business into something better tomorrow.

-So, evolutionary marketing innovations like new flavours for an existing product or new pack sizes for example, those might scrape through business stage-gates (which we’ll come to in a second).
+For example, evolutionary marketing innovations like new flavours or pack sizes get through business stage-gates (which we’ll come to in a second).
 But only because they’re imitations of what’s gone before.

-Revolutionary change-the-model innovations rarely see the light of day.
-That’s because they run into the type of manager (and they’re usually managers) who are perpetual critics.
+But revolutionary innovations get killed early.
+They rarely see the light of day.
+That’s because they run into our next creative type – the critics.

-The expression ‘everyone’s a critic’ (now we’re on to stage-gates) has never been more true than when you’re trying to navigate something new through a business and get people to approve it.
+The expression ‘everyone’s a critic’ is especially true when you’re trying to navigate something new through a business.
+Approval processes seem geared to promote critical behaviours.

 Many businesses call each stage of the approval process a gate.
 You get through the gate to get to the next stage.